 As a personal organiser, I really cannot stress enough the importance of having a plan in place before tackling any project, big or small.
-A plan helps you work out what is and isn't currently working in a space, and encourages you to set goals by taking note of all those things you've been wishing the space could have.
-A plan also helps you narrow down exactly what will be feasible in your new space, within the constraints of time and budget.
+A plan helps you work out what is and isn't currently working in a space.
+It also allows you to set goals by taking note of all those things you've been wishing the space could have.
+A plan is a great way to narrow down exactly what will be feasible in your new space, within the constraints of time and budget.
 (Get your free copy of the project planner by clicking on the button below!)

 First of all, I listed down all the things that are currently working in our laundry.
 It's important to take note of these things because it tells you to stick with those systems rather than launching into a project and changing everything.
 Up until this point, our laundry has served us very well.
 We are lucky to have a nice big space with ample storage and bench space, room for drying racks and baskets, and organised categories within the laundry cupboard.

-However, there are other things that will not be working so well in your space.
+When it comes to your project plan, there will also be things that are not working so well in your space.
 When recording these, you should be thinking about which areas are disorganised, cluttered, a system that's not working as well as it could, and anything that causes you frustration, extra time or effort.
 The planning stage is the time to address these issues and try to come up with new solutions.

 Creating the wish-list is my favourite part because you can search through loads of inspiration pictures (like the ones I shared with you in my last post) and go crazy with whatever ideas you would love to implement.
 It's your chance to write down everything you wish you could have to create the perfect space!
 But it also helps bring you back to reality when you consider time, budget and space.
 Realising that you can't always have everything, and settling on priorities is an important part of project planning.

 I don't think we'll be able to incorporate everything on my wish-list, but we'll be giving it a red-hot go.
 I really want to get this space right so I can have the most efficient laundry process possible... and spend less time doing it!
 Below is a list of the items we'll need to purchase.
-I'll be trying my best to stick to this list and not straying.
 We'll also see if we can re-purpose any other items from other areas of the home along the way.

 First up, we'll need to replace the flooring due to having to rip up the wooden boards in here from rotting and water damage.
 We're thinking of going with a dark grey tile (it didn't show this option in the Ikea program).
-We've moved the door from its current location (it used to be on the right wall) to the hallway.
-It will be a cavity door which means we won't have to worry about losing floor space with a door swinging open.
+We've moved the door from its current location (it used to be on the right wall).
 On the 'door wall', we'll probably store our ironing board, affixed to the wall with hooks.
 Don't think the pull-out ironing board is quite in the budget, or even feasible, but we'll see...

 Having a new doorway leaves us with an entire new wall to work with.
 Upon realizing this golden moment, I immediately started shouting 'wall racks!' at Damian.
 Poor guy.
 The laundry is pretty much my domain as I do the majority of it, so I figure I know best ;) So just picture that whole blank wall to the right of the main doorway with 4 wall racks for drying clothes.
 As I already have 2 of these, I know how great they are, as they fold down neatly when not in use, and also don't take up any floor space.
 We'll be placing a heating duct nearby so the clothes will dry more quickly.